feipages/feipages.github.io/docs/frontend/ios/post-current-controller.md

----
-layout:     post
-title:      "Get Current ViewController"
+#     Get Current ViewController
-subtitle:   "Get the current view controller from the app delegate"
+>  "Get the current view controller from the app delegate"
-date:       2017-04-07 16:00:00
-author:     "Gao Fei"
-header-img: "../../../public/img/post-bg-2015.jpg"
-tags:
-    - iOS
-    - ViewController

----

 ## 1.Get the current view controller from the app delegate